 - The extremely high cost of food, heating oil and fuel make it difficult for many families to create a food cash and emergency supplies

 Remember to make a plan, build a kit, and be informed.

 FEMA Offers Regional Resources

 FEMA offers the following resources to help local communities to plan and prepare.
-All files can be freely downloaded, printed, emailed or broadcasted.
+All files can be freely downloaded from the FEMA Document library.

 Community Awareness Campaigns

 Local radio stations may be willing to broadcast this public service announcement (PSA) as a community service at no charge.

 Alaska Poster (PDF)

 Visit the Ready Publications section for additional resources for families, children, elders, pet owners, individuals with access and functional needs and businesses.

 Alaska – FEMA Region X Office